geeksintheweeds/cloud-journey/2. Azure Foundations/README.md

 ---
 ---

 # Subscriptions
 ## Summary
-The next logical container below Management Groups are Subscriptions.
-Subscriptions are created by Azure Accounts through the Enterprise Admin portal (or API).
-They act as permissions, policy and billing boundaries.
-For many organizations they are a major construct for delineation between business lines, apps of different risk profiles and even central IT groups.
-The closest analogies to other clouds would be AWS Accounts or GCP Projects but with some significant differences to both.
-Subscription strategy significantly impacts and is impacted by the organizational cloud strategy.
-An organization that seeks to "democratize" the cloud may opt for a lot of Subscriptions, while an organization building a one off workload in the cloud may seek to minimize the number of subscriptions.
+Subscriptions are logical containers for Azure resources and act as permissions, policy and billing boundary.
+Subscriptions are child objects of an Azure Account and can be created [in the Azure Portal](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/create-subscription) or the EA Portal if the Azure Account is associated with an Enterprise Enrollment.
+The [strategy around the usage of subscriptions](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/decision-guides/subscriptions/) is driven by the organization's cloud strategy.
+They may be organized based upon business unit, workload classification, geography, or a mix of each.
+Included in this repository and the links below are some common subscription strategies that the authors have seen implemented successfully across organizations.
 ## Key Points
-* Limit Boundary (Azure Resource Limits)
-    * These are real limits that need to be considered, for example 1000 VMs sounds like a lot but could easily be exceeded in large AVD deployments
-* Some limits can be increased via support (such as VM cores)
-* Authorization and Administrative Boundary (Azure RBAC), Blast Radius Boundary
-* Compliance Boundary (Azure Policy)
+* [Limited to a certain number of resources](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits) in order to accomodate the multi-tenant nature of the public cloud.
+* Limits in a subscription are either soft limits or hard limits.
+Engage your Microsoft team when you have requirements to go beyond a limit.
+* Blast radius where a user or group assigned the RBAC Owner role has full permissions on all resources within the subscription.
+* Compliance boundary where Azure Policy can be applied to enforce organizational operations and security controls.
-* Cost Boundary
+* Cost boundary which includes all resources in the subscription.
-*  Provisioned by Azure Accounts in the EA Portal
+* Created either in the Azure Portal, EA Portal, or via [API](https://docs.microsoft.com/en-us/azure/cost-management-billing/manage/programmatically-create-subscription).
-* Azure Accounts from EA Portal also have Administrative permissions over the Subscriptions in the Azure Portal
+* The user or group who controls the Azure Account used to create the subscription has full control over the resources in the subscription.
-* Subscriptions share the Identity boundary of the Azure AD Tenant they are joined to.
+* Subscriptions must be associated to a single Azure AD tenant.
-* Example Subscription Models
+* Resources within a subscription can only be attached to Virtual Networks in the same subscription.
 ## Best Practices
+* Subscriptions used by the organization for non-production and production should be created from an Enterprise Enrollment and should be associated to the production Azure AD tenant.
+* Work with your Microsoft support team to block subscriptions that are not sourced from the Enterprise Enrollment.
+This would include subscriptions offers like Visual Studio and Pay-As-You-Go subscriptions.
+* Subscriptions used by individual employees for the purposes of learning and experimentation should be Visual Studio Subscriptions and should not be associated to any of the organization's Azure AD tenants.
-* Establish formalized process for the creation of new subscriptions
+* Establish formalized process for the subscription lifecycle.
-* Separate Subscriptions for core infrastructure services vs workloads to limit blast radius
+* Separate subscriptions for shared infrastructure services from subscriptions containing resources for specific workloads.
+* Use separate subscriptions for non-production and production
-* Use Subscriptions as a boundary for workloads with specific governance requirements such as PCI
+* Use separate subscriptions as boundaries between workloads with differing compliance requirements.
-* Remember that resources within a subscription can only use a virtual network within the same subscription
-* Separate Subscriptions for sandbox and non-prod workloads
-* Leverage MSDN subscriptions for true sandbox purposes
-* Avoid creating subscriptions and resources non-prod azure tenants
-* Do not grant "Contributor" or "Owner" roles standing access to Subscriptions
-    * Most access can be configured using built in Azure RBAC Roles or derivates of
+* Avoid granting human users the Contributor or Owner role on a subscription.
+Consider using less-privileged [built-in Azure RBAC roles](https://docs.microsoft.com/en-us/azure/role-based-access-control/built-in-roles) or creating [custom Azure RBAC roles](https://docs.microsoft.com/en-us/azure/role-based-access-control/custom-roles).
-* Monitor subscription resource limits via the Azure Advisor
+* Monitor subscription resource limits using Azure Advisor.
 ## Checklist
-- [ ]Have you settled on a subscription structure that builds on the Management Group Structure?
-- [ ]Have you settled on a subscription provisioning process?
+- [ ] Have you established process for managing the lifecycle of subscriptions?
+Does this take into account the management group design?
+- [ ] Have you established a baseline configuration for both operations and security for new subscriptions?
-- [ ]Have you settled on an RBAC model for the subscriptions
+- [ ] Have you established an RBAC model for the different types of subscriptions (shared services, identity, networking, workload, etc)?
-- [ ]Have you created the initial subscriptions necessary to begin building out the Azure Estate
+- [ ] Have you created any subscriptions?
+Do you know which Azure Account the subscriptions are associated with?
-    * Alternatively have you built out brownfield or greenfield subscriptions
-- [ ]Have you secured the "Owner" accounts for the subscription via shared vaulted credentials or application of organizational privileged access patterns
+- [ ] Have you secured the identities for owners of the Azure Accounts for each subscription?
 ## Links
 * [Azure Subscription Limits | Microsoft Docs](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits)
 * [Subscription Decision Guide | Cloud Adoption Framework](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/decision-guides/subscriptions/)